ninoch/Trend-Simpsons-Paradox/README.md

 	- R2improvements.csv: Total R^2 improvement for each variable.
 	- ybar_tree.csv: Average value of Y in each bin.

+Plots of Trend Simpson's Pairs will be available in output/ directory.
+For each pair, there is a PDF file.
+First plot is logistic fit to aggregated data.
+Second one is logistic for each of the bins.
+The third plots are histogram and heatplot of the Paradox and Conditioning variables.

 The details of the algorithm will be printed in the terminal.
 You can use them as log.
 Beside that, all the informations about the logistic fits, simpson's pairs and deviance values are availabe in store_results/ directory as python pickle objects.
 You can use load functions in trend_simpsons.py file for loading them.

+	- aggregated_vars_params.obj: Logistic fit information (Intercept, coefficients, errors) for aggregated data for different variables.
+	- disaggregated_vars_params.obj: For every pair of variables, information of logistic fit to disaggregated data.
+	- simpsons_pairs.obj: Trend Simpson's Paradox pairs (before finalizing them by chi-squared test).
+	- loglikelihoods.obj: Loglikelihoods for full / null, aggregated / disaggregated models, for using to compute deviance of models and chi-squared test.